What is the best hand in standard poker?

 | K-K-K-5-5 | A-2 | K-K-K-5-5 full house. | Shared board can create a chopped pot. |

-Omaha is a frequent trap for players who learned Hold'em first.
-In most Omaha formats, you must use exactly two hole cards and exactly three board cards.
-Having one suited ace in your hand does not make a flush if you cannot combine exactly two hole cards with exactly three board cards.
+One suited ace in your hand does not make a flush unless you can combine exactly two suited hole cards with exactly three suited board cards.

-- Hi-Lo games: the pot can split between high and qualifying low hands.
+| Hi-Lo games | The pot can split between high and qualifying low hands. | Low qualifier, scoop rules and whether no low qualifies. |

-- Short Deck: some rooms rank flush above full house because the deck is reduced.
-Always verify the table rules.
+| Short Deck | Some rooms rank flush above full house because the deck is reduced. | Table help screen before applying a normal chart. |

 | Mistake | Correction | Why it matters |